Fortress Besieged: Origin and History

 Qian Zhongshu started writing the novel in 1944 and completed it in 1946.
 He began writing the book while he and his wife, Yang Jiang, were living in Shanghai during the Japanese occupation.
 According to Yang Jiang, the successful production of several of her plays inspired Qian to write a full-length novel.

-Qian’s personal experiences abroad and in China inspired the characters and plot of the novel.
+Qian's personal experiences abroad and in China inspired the characters and plot of the novel.
 For example, both Qian and the protagonist, Fang Hongjian, studied abroad in the mid-1930s.
-Furthermore, Qian’s journey through rural China during the war to teach at Lantian Normal College in Hunan in 1939 influenced Fang’s journey to San Lü University.
+Furthermore, Qian's journey through rural China during the war to teach at Lantian Normal College in Hunan in 1939 influenced Fang's journey to San Lü University.

-The title is based on a French proverb:
+The title is based on a purportedly French proverb: